Acharei Mot: Leviticus chapter 16

 Rabbi Eleazer son of Rabbi Simeon taught that the Day of Atonement effects atonement even if no goat is offered.
 But the goat effected atonement only with the Day of Atonement.

+The Sifra read the words of Leviticus 16:30, "For on this day atonement shall be made," to teach that even without offerings and without the scapegoat, the Day of Atonement itself atones.
+For transgressions between people and God Yom Kippur atones; for transgressions between people and their neighbors, Yom Kippur does not atone until they conciliate their neighbors.

 Mar Zutra taught that the merit of a fast day lies in the charity dispensed.

 The Gemara told that a poor man lived in Mar Ukba's neighborhood to whom he regularly sent 400 zuz on the eve of every Yom Kippur.
 Once Mar Ukba sent his son to deliver the 400 zuz.
 His son came back and reported that the poor man did not need Mar Ukba's help.
 When Mar Ukba asked his son what he had seen, his son replied that they were sprinkling aged wine before the poor man to improve the aroma in the room.
 Mar Ukba said that if the poor man was that delicate, then Mar Ukba would double the amount of his gift and send it back to the poor man.